Homotopical inverse diagrams in categories with attributes: Homotopical diagrams

-For the remaining equivalences $w_1$--$w_5$, consider the following diagram in $i/\I$:
+We will construct the remaining equivalences $w_1$--$w_5$ one by one.
+For $w_1$ and $w_2$, first consider the following diagram in $\C^{j/\I}$:

-Here $(-)\restr{j/\I}$ denotes restriction of diagrams along the inclusion $j/\I \to \I$, and $C_{j/\I}$ denotes constant diagrams.
-The map $\nu_\Gamma : C_{j/\I} \Gamma_j \to \Gamma\restr{j/\I}$ has components given by the action on arrows of $\Gamma$, and is a levelwise equivalence since all arrows in $\I$ are equivalences, and $\nu_{\Gamma.A}$ similarly.
-All un-named objects and arrows are given by context extension and pullback, as marked, and the remaining horizontal arrows are equivalences by right properness and 2-out-of-3.
+Here $(-)\restr{j/\I}$ denotes restriction of diagrams, types, etc.\ along the forgetful functor $j/\I \to \I$, and $C_{j/\I}$ denotes constant diagrams.
+The map $\nu_\Gamma \colon C_{j/\I} \Gamma_j \to \Gamma\restr{j/\I}$ has components given by the action on maps of $\Gamma$, and is a levelwise equivalence since all maps in $\I$ are equivalences; and $\nu_{\Gamma.A}$ similarly.
+Other objects and maps are induced by pullback as indicated; all horizontal maps are levelwise equivalences, by right properness and 2 out of 3.

+Taking $\Pi$-types of each column (in the Reedy diagram CwA structure on $\C^{j/\I}$) and evaluating at $\id_j \in j/\I$ yields a diagram in $\C$:

+Here the $\Pi$-type of the third column gives precisely $(\Gamma.\Pi[A,B])_j$, since restriction $\C^\I \to \C^{j/\I}$ preserves $\Pi$-types; the $\Pi$-type of the second column is a (trivial) reindexing of this; and the $\Pi$-type of the first column gives the iterated $\Pi$-type shown, by Lemma~\ref{lem:levelwise-pi-as-iterated}.
+Finally, $w_1$ is induced by the contravariant action of $\Pi$ (Lemma~\ref{lem:levelwise-pi-contravariant}), applied to the map $f$ above and evaluated at $\id_j$.